CSC207-UofT/course-project-hairless-codemen/phase2/design_document.md

 - **Zhen Sun:**
-  - CRC cars(controller): Finder and Transaction
+  - CRC cards(controller): Finder and Transaction
   - Assisted the implementation of Transaction
   - Implemented the new structure of Cart
     - Includes calculation of total price of all items in cart